New Bounds on Augmenting Steps of Block-structured Integer Programs: Introduction

-Secondly, we study a sepcial case of 4-block $n$-fold IP, namely 3-block $n$-fold IP where $C=0$.
-We show that, unlike 4-block $n$-fold IP, 3-block $n$-fold IP admits a Hilbert basis whose $\ell_{\infty}$-norm is bounded by $\OFPT(1)$ (Theorem~\ref{lemma:3-infty-bound}).
-Unfortunately, the $\ell_{\infty}$-norm of Graver basis elements of 3-block $n$-fold IP is at least $\Omega(n)$.
-We complement our results by establishing an upper bound of $\min\{\OFPT(n^{s_c}),\OFPT(n^{t_A^2}+1)\}$ (Theorem~\ref{thm:3-block-graver-4} and Theorem~\ref{thm:3-block-graver}).
-The upper bound of $\OFPT(n^{t_A^2}+1)$, which is singly exponential in $t_A$, is much more involved compared with the other upper bound.
-This seems to coincide with the existing results for $4$-block $n$-fold IP~\cite{hemmecke2014graver}, where an upper bound that depends on $A,B$ (instead of $C,D$) is more complicated.
-Our proof relies on a completely new approach, which first establishes a specific decomposition and then modify it into a sign-compatible decomposition through merging summands.
-This may be of separate interest for deriving upper bounds on the norms of Graver basis for other problems, particularly for deriving an upper bound on the $\ell_{\infty}$-norm of Graver basis for $4$-block $n$-fold IP which has an explicit dependency on $s_A,s_B,t_A,t_B$ in the exponent of $n$.
+Second, we restrict our attention to 3-block $n$-fold IP.
+Unlike before, we show that its lattice elements (i.e., augmenting step candidates) admit a decomposition with $\ell_{\infty}$-norm bounded by $\OFPT(1)$: \begin{theorem} Any $\veg \in \ker_{\Z}(H_0)$ decomposes to $\sum_{i=1}^{N} \vece_i$ with $\vece_i \in \ker_{\Z}(H_0)$ and $\|\vece_i\|_\infty \leq \OFPT(1)$ for each $i$. \end{theorem} However, this decomposition is not ``sign-compatible'', meaning possibly none of its elements is a feasible step on its own, which makes its immediate algorithmic use complicated.
+Nevertheless, we are able to use it to establish an upper bound of $\min\{\OFPT(n^{s_{\scalebox{.5}{D}}}),\OFPT(n^{t_A^2}+1)\}$ (below, and Theorem~\ref{thm:3-block-graver-4}): \begin{theorem} For any $3$-block $n$-fold matrix $H_0$, $g_{\infty}(H_0) \leq \OFPT(n^{t_A^2 + 1})$. \end{theorem} This upper bound of $\OFPT(n^{t_A^2 + 1})$, which is singly exponential in $t_A$, is much more involved compared with the upper bound of Theorem~\ref{thm:3-block-graver-4}.
+This coincides with the existing results for $4$-block $n$-fold IP~\cite{hemmecke2014graver}, where an upper bound depending on $A,B$ (instead of $C,D$) is much more complicated.
+Our proof relies on a completely new approach, which first establishes the decomposition of Theorem~\ref{lemma:3-infty-bound} and then modifies it into a sign-compatible decomposition through merging summands.
+This may be of separate interest for deriving upper bounds on $g_\infty(\A)$ for other classes of matrices $\A$, particularly for deriving an upper bound on $g_\infty(H)$ which has an explicit dependency on $s_A,s_B,t_A,t_B$ in the exponent of $n$.
+Moreover, we show that any $4$-block $n$-fold IP can be embedded in a $3$-block $n$-fold IP (Theorem~\ref{thm:4block-3block}) in a particular way, which allows us to transfer the $4$-block $n$-fold lower bound (now restricted to \emph{feasible} lattice elements): \begin{theorem} There exists a $3$-block $n$-fold IP with a matrix $H$ and an integer $t \in \N$ such that $s_i, t_i \in O(t)$ for $i=A,B,C,D$, and for any \emph{feasible} nonzero $\veg \in \ker_{\Z}(H_0)$ we have $\|\veg^0\|_\infty = \Omega(n^t)$. \end{theorem} Finally, using our new upper bound of Theorem~\ref{thm:3-block-graver}, we get that: \begin{theorem} 3-block $n$-fold IP can be solved in time $\min\{\OFPT(n^{O(s_{\scalebox{.5}{D}} t_B)}, \OFPT(n^{O(t_A^2 t_B)})\}$. \end{theorem}